 By using images and videos, you dramatically increase the recipients’ ability to remember the material.
 Nevertheless, the biggest effect comes from involving your colleagues in the process of creating work instructions.
 Only then will they turn into action – and stay updated.

 By the way, it’s all a lot easier with the right tooling.
 We’ve created the Gluu platform to let you do all this in an integrated manner.
-You may want to check out Gluu’s work instructions feature.
+You may want to try the work instructions feature in Gluu’s Understand product.

-Enjoyed this article?
+Did you find this article useful?
 We would be happy if you share it: